Lady Sarah Chatto: Marriage and children

-Sarah met Daniel Chatto during her years in India with her father in the 1980s.
+Armstrong-Jones met Daniel Chatto during her years in India with her father in the 1980s.
 Chatto was working on another British film, Heat and Dust.
 He is from a theatrical family, the son of actor Tom Chatto (1920–1982) and the theatrical agent Ros Chatto (born Rosalind Joan Thompson; died 2012).
 He proposed to her with a "vintage cluster ring."

 The couple married on 14 July 1994; the Reverend Chad Varah, founder of the Samaritans, officiated at the wedding, held at St Stephen's, Walbrook in the City of London.
 The bride's wedding gown was designed by Jasper Conran.
 Her bridesmaids were half-sister Lady Frances, Zara Phillips (daughter of her first cousin Princess Anne), and Tara Noble-Singh, a family friend.